Caitlin Clark is saving women’s basketball

 As she’s now regarded as one of the most successful players in the women’s NCAA, it’s also no surprise that she’s increased viewership of college sports, including during March Madness.
 She’s also accumulated some famous fans in the stands, such as Ted Lasso star Jason Sudeikis.

-As her college basketball career is coming to a close this year, Clark recently revealed that she’ll be entering the Women’s National Baseball Association’s (WNBA) draft, with draft day set for 15 April.
+As her college basketball career is coming to a close this year, Clark recently revealed that she’ll be entering the Women’s National Basketball Association’s (WNBA) draft, with draft day set for 15 April.

 Here’s everything to know about Caitlin Clark, from where she was raised to how her achievements have shaped the world of women’s sports.